 This CLE webinar will provide ERISA counsel with the tools necessary to guide fiduciary clients in the governance of revenue sharing arrangements.
-Our experienced panel will provide best practices in utilization of excess payments, contract negotiation and credit allocation to plan participants, and more.
+Our experienced panel will present best practices in the utilization of excess payments, contract negotiation, and credit allocation to plan participants and more.

 - Revenue sharing arrangements and plan asset status

 - Fiduciary due diligence requirements

 - Best practices

 - Reporting requirements

 - Utilization of excess revenue sharing payments

 - Allocation to plan participants